rfc-st/humble/README.md

   -o {csv,html,json,pdf,txt}  Exports analysis to 'scheme_host_port_yyyymmdd.ext' file; csv/json files will contain a brief analysis
   -op OUTPUT_PATH             Exports analysis to 'OUTPUT_PATH'; if this parameter is omitted the PATH of 'humble.py' will be used
   -r                          Shows HTTP response headers and a detailed analysis; '-b' parameter will take priority -s [SKIPPED_HEADERS ...]
-Skip analysis of HTTP response headers specified in 'SKIPPED_HEADERS' (separated by spaces) -u URL                      Scheme, host and port to analyze.
+Skips deprecated/insecure and missing checks for the indicated 'SKIPPED_HEADERS' (separated by spaces)
+  -u URL                      Scheme, host and port to analyze.
 E.g. https://google.com -ua USER_AGENT              User-Agent ID from 'additional/user_agents.txt' to use.
 '0' will show all and '1' is the default
   -v, --version               Checks for updates at https://github.com/rfc-st/humble